Meet Our instructors

 He is proficient in a number of styles including rock, blues, pop, jazz, country, folk, finger-style, and contemporary praise and worship.
 His popularity as a teacher is tremendous, due to his exceptional ability to communicate and demonstrate musical concepts and techniques, instructing and tailoring the lessons for the individual’s needs and goals.
 Whether you want to learn specific songs, learn to perform, music theory, composition, site reading or acquire a certain style, Jordan is an excellent teacher and mentor of students of all ages and all levels of playing.

-James Napier - Piano, Guitar
+James Napier - Guitar, Bass, Ukulele

 Teaching since: 1996